nwtnni/nwtnni.github.io/content/blog/2017-10-03-messenger-scraper-introduction.md

 ## Audience

-After I finished my prototype, I showed it to a few apartmentmates, who displayed some interest in trying it for themselves.
+After I finished my prototype, I showed it to a few apartment-mates, who displayed some interest in trying it for themselves.
 This is when I realized that a) Ruby isn't exactly a household programming language, and b) command-line programs aren't very user-friendly.